ray-project/RFC/RFC-202012-objectref-compatible-collectives/rfc.md

 ### Unsolved Problems
-- How to put this POS inside the actor process?
-I am currently pretty fuzzy on this.
+- How to put this POS inside the actor process in Python?
+I am currently very fuzzy on this.
+- On possible way is to instantiate the POS at the first invocation of its `put` API, but if doing so, how to let the driver code query from the Object Store?

 #### Cons